MicrosoftDocs/azure-docs/articles/azure-sql/virtual-machines/windows/performance-guidelines-best-practices-storage.md

 ### Data file caching policies

-Your storage caching policy varies depending on the type of SQL Server data file is hosted on the drive.
+Your storage caching policy varies depending on the type of SQL Server data files that are hosted on the drive.

 The following table provides a summary of the recommended caching policies based on the type of SQL Server data: